 If the response by David does not satisfactorily resolve the issue, the complainant may appeal the decision within 15 calendar days after receipt of the response to:

-Within 15 calendar days after receipt of the appeal he will speak with the student individually to resolve problems related to services and treatment.
-Within 7 calendar days he, VP Morales, will respond in writing explaining the position of USU.
+Within 15 calendar days after receipt of the appeal, he or his designee will speak with the student individually to resolve problems related to services and treatment.
+Within 7 calendar days he, Vice President Wagner, will respond in writing explaining the position of USU.

-The Affirmative Action/Equal Opportunity Office, located in room 115 of the Military Science building, (435) 797-1266 will review either formal or informal disability-related complaints following the process outlined in Article VII, Section 4 of the USU Student Code.
+The Affirmative Action/Equal Opportunity Office, located in Room 161 of Old Main, (435) 797-1266 will review either formal or informal disability-related complaints following the process outlined in Article VII, Section 4 of the USU Student Code.

-Although students are encouraged to try to resolve grievances within the campus, you also have the right to file a complaint with the Office of Civil Rights at any time .
-Additional information on the Americans with Disabilities Act and the Rehabilitation Act of 1973 can be found online at http://www.adainformation.com/ and at the Equal Employment Opportunity Commission website at http://eeoc.gov/ .
+Although students are encouraged to try to resolve grievances within the campus, you also have the right to file a complaint with the Office of Civil Rights at any time.
+Additional information can be found on the Americans with Disabilities Act and the Rehabilitation Act of 1973 website.
+Additionally, the Equal Employment Opportunity Commission website also has more information.